micmejia/bible-dump/NKJV/Ecclesiastes/Eccl 4.md

 Better a poor and wise youth Than an old and foolish king who will be admonished no more.

 ###### 14
-For he comes out of prison to be king, Although [^d]he was born poor in his kingdom.
+For he comes out of prison to be king, Although he was born poor in his kingdom.

 ###### 15
 I saw all the living who walk under the sun; They were with the second youth who stands in his place.

 ###### 16
-_There was_ no end of all the people [^e]over whom he was made king; Yet those who come afterward will not rejoice in him.
+_There was_ no end of all the people over whom he was made king; Yet those who come afterward will not rejoice in him.
 Surely this also _is_ vanity and grasping for the wind.